CamJam-EduKit/EduKit3/GPIOZero/worksheet.md

 In this resource you will make a robot that will detect a line or avoid an obstacle.

+n.b.
+The full code for each of the task below can be found in the [code folder](https://github.com/NBizzell/EduKit3/tree/master/Code).

 ## Software

 This resource uses the python library GPIO Zero.
 This is installed by default in Raspbian Jessie, but you may need to install it manually if you are using an older operating system.